 A major challenge in deploying smart contract is in the very transparency it provides.
 If multiple banks set up a blockchain together, any transaction between two parties will be visible to all the others.
 Due to lack of privacy, there is an inherent risk of confidential data of one party being accessible to all.
 Even the hidden data can be accessed with the skills of a decent programmer adept in blockchain.

 Smart contracts have their own constraints to deal with, in spite of the overhype surrounding them.
 They are undoubtedly useful.
-However they cannot escape their limitations and any organisation needs to assess the use of it before implementing it.
+However, they cannot escape their limitations and any organization needs to assess the use of it before implementing it.

 Latest posts by Ritika Jatana Suneja (see all)

 - That’s Why you Should Create your App for iOS and Android - February 19, 2019